 Along with the basic drywall tools, our team also suggests keeping drywall screws in your toolbox.
 When you shop for these materials, you’ll notice that they come in two varieties; the coarse-thread and the fine-thread.

 You’ll most likely need a fine-thread screw for fastening if you’re working on metal framing.
 However, if you’re dealing with wood studs and other home improvement tasks, you can count on coarse-thread screws to do the job.

 Generally, professional DIY workers like us would recommend having stocks of ⅝ inch screws as this size is the most widely used for drywall tasks.

 #10: Drywall Lift

-Drywall installation isn’t a one-man’s job.
-But if you found yourself no choice but to do it yourself, a drywall lift is the best drywall tool for support.
-This tool can cost higher than other support tools, so some users prefer to rent drywall lifts to help in lifting heavy sheets.
+Drywall installation isn’t a one-person job.
+However, if you have to do it alone, a drywall lift becomes the ideal tool for providing support.
+While this tool may be more expensive than other support options, some users rent drywall lifts to lift heavy sheets.

 Another support tool lift you can consider when working alone, is the drywall stilts.
 If you need to reach ceilings as high as 8 feet, you can use it as an alternative to a typical ladder if you don’t have one at your disposal.

 Let’s face it.
 Dust is a common dilemma when working with tools and construction materials.
 While its generation cannot be stopped, having a drywall dust vacuum can create a barrier to stop the dust from spreading.

 It’s not mandatory, but if you happen to fancy buying a drywall dust vacuum, our team urges you to select ones that have suction cups.
 You may not know it, but units like these work wonder on smooth floors.
 Most recent models can also be connected with drywall sanders.